KingaSzmyd/DeluxeCoffeeShop/TESTING.md

 * Check that the edit and delete buttons appear for admin only.
 * Checked the edit product button opens the edit product form.
 * Checked the delete product button triggers the deletion modal.
+* Checked the comment product form is working correctly.
 14. Bag:
 * Checked that at the top of the page a banner informing the user how much more they need to spend to qualify for free delivery shows (if applicable).
 * Checked that if items in the cart equate to over €50 then the user is informed they’ve qualified for free delivery.